kekecsz/Direct_data_deposition_guide/Guide to set up Direct Data Deposition from GDrive to GitHub.md

 # Data Upload Tool guide #
 This guide will help you to make your own server which runs on Linux and automatically synchronizes data from Google Drive to GitHub repository.
-If you won't encounter any errors, this shouldn't take longer than 2-3 hours.
+If you won't encounter any errors, this procedures should take about 2-3 hours.

+The guide is written up in a way that no prior expertise is needed with Linux or using remote servers.

 ## Authors
 Pietro Rizzo - Lund University